AKBoles/Openstack-Scripts/markdown/DatabaseREADME.md

 ## Swift Container Name ##

    Name of the Container that holds this data.
-Could be the same name as the atabase, that is fine.
+Could be the same name as the database, that is fine.